 CRAFT IN YOUR JAMMIES, AT TWO O’CLOCK IN THE MORNING, FOR FREE

-I’m a huge fan of Craftsy, a website offering amazing craft courses from world class teachers.
+I’m also a huge fan of Bluprint (previously known as Craftsy), a website offering amazing craft courses from world class teachers.

 Sure, there are a ton of online crafting tutorials out there.
 But there is a big difference between watching a quickie tutorial filmed in somebody’s basement and having access to hours of in-depth, well-filmed instruction from a nationally known teacher.

-A few months ago, I signed up for Craftsy Unlimited.
-My subscription gives me access to every class in the Craftsy collection, everything from quilting and weaving to baking and woodworking.
+A few months ago, I signed up for Bluprint Unlimited.
+My subscription gives me access to every class in the Bluprint collection, everything from quilting and weaving to baking and woodworking.
 I think it’s fantastic!

-That’s why I wanted to tell you that Craftsy is running a seven-day trial of Craftsy Unlimited for FREE!
+That’s why I wanted to tell you that Bluprint is running a seven-day trial of Blueprint Unlimited for FREE!
 (I don’t know about you, but free is my favorite price.)

 Check it out!
 You seriously have nothing to lose and so much to gain (like knowledge, joy, and the excitement that comes from learning something new!)